-- 1. If a risk is identified, flag it with your senior leadership team and Board as soon as possible. - 2.
+- 1. If a risk is identified, flag it with your senior leadership team and board as soon as possible. - 2.
 Make time to consider and discuss the risk, and what it means.
-You should consider the reputational risk prompts (in the table above) when doing this. - 3.
-Having considered the risks, make a decision on whether you should proceed with the activity or action or whether an alternative course of action might be more appropriate. - 4.
-Agree what mitigating measures you may put in place, and alert the Arts Council, via your Relationship Manager, of the risk and of your actions.
+Work through the Reputational Risk prompts (on page 15) when doing this. - 3.
+Speak to other organisations who have faced similar issues. - 4.
+If appropriate, develop a risk register for the activity, to identify and quantify risk and plan mitigation.
+Use this to agree what mitigating measures you could put in place